Belgian Air Force: Current aircraft

 Belgium also participates in the Multi Role Tanker Transport fleet of NATO, a multinationally owned and operated fleet of MRTT Airbus A330.
 Beyond the air-to-air refueling as the core mission, the MRTT aircraft can also transport personnel and cargo, as well as conduct medical evacuation missions through a special configuration.
 On 22 December 2017, Belgium signed a contract for one MRTT, to be based at Eindhoven Air Base, and officially joined the program on 14 February 2018.
 In 2023 Belgium decided to invest another 265 million euros to contract a second A330 in the MRTT fleet.
-Delivery of this second airplane is scheduled for 2026.
+This second airplane, the 10th of the MRTT-fleet, arrived in september 2026.

-The new Belgian government announced its intention to order up to 21 additional fighter jets on top of the 34 already ordered.
+The new Belgian government announced its intention to order up to 11 additional fighter jets on top of the 34 already ordered.

-Negotiations are ongoing regarding to transfer the phased out NH90-TTH helicopters to France and still provide support to Belgian army to continue fulfilling its tactical lift requirements during a crucial period of capability transition.
+Negotiations are ongoing regarding to transfer the phased out NH90 TTH helicopters to France and still provide support to Belgian army to continue fulfilling its tactical lift requirements during a crucial period of capability transition.

+Order of 15 H145M for Belgian Air Force combined with 5 extra aircraft to be used by Belgian Federal Police Air Support Unit.
+Helicopters will be supported & maintained by Belgian Air Force.